Aiden-FE/compass-artifact/libraries/utils/README_en.md

     '--scope-font-color': '#FFFFFF',
   });
 theme.toggle('light'); // Switch light theme
-theme.toggle(); // Toggle to null, no theme applied theme.getCurrentTheme(); // Gets the currently used theme ID, for example: 'light' theme.getThemeData(); // Returns data for the currently used theme theme.getThemeData('dark'); // Gets the specified theme variable, and returns the data of the currently used theme by default if
+theme.toggle(); // Toggle to null, no theme applied, or specify 'default' and automatically follow theme when the disable Follow System Theme is not used theme.getCurrentTheme(); // Gets the currently used theme ID, for example: 'light' theme.getThemeData(); // Returns data for the currently used theme theme.getThemeData('dark'); // Gets the specified theme variable, and returns the data of the currently used theme by default if